-By taking into consideration people’s location you can predict some of their preferences or interests and such an approach can work wonders!
+When you use location data you can predict some of the people’s preferences or interests and such an approach can work wonders!
 For instance, you can make references to the recent local news and events in your messages which will make them much more memorable.

-Or you can get even more specific and target people by district - if they are going out to the city center or shopping at the market, their needs will naturally vary.
+Or you can get even more specific and target audiences by the district for your location-based marketing campaigns.
+For instance, if they are going out to the city center or shopping at the market, their needs will naturally vary.
 This way the same person can pay attention to different ads under different circumstances.
-All these little details, specific to each region or district can give you a perfect opportunity to stand out.
+Whilst using location data details, specific to each region or district, you get a perfect opportunity to stand out.

-One could say that the main benefit of location-based advertising is the ability to serve ads in the right place.
-This is true for any type of location-based targeting, but most of them also give advertisers an opportunity to make their messages timely.
-Since location-based targeting mobile devices are sharing the GPS data in real-time, marketers have the ability to tailor the ads at specific moments.
+One could say that the main benefit of LBA is the ability to serve ads in the right place.
+This is true for any type of location targeting, but most of them also give advertisers an opportunity to make their messages timely.
+Since location-based targeting mobile devices are sharing the GPS location data in real-time, it allows marketers to tailor the ads at specific moments.

-Some types of geo-targeting mobile technologies even allow you to reach users at a certain street or block or trigger a notification when customers are entering/leaving a fixed area, often defined as ‘geo-fence’.
-This way users would receive ads only at the time when they are almost ready to convert, while the advertisers could optimize their budgets.
-Picking a good timing is equally important to choose a precise location, and the solid combination of the two is a golden rule for any successful targeted ads campaign.
+Some types of geo-targeting mobile technologies even allow you to reach users in real-time at a certain street or block or trigger a notification when customers are entering/leaving a fixed area, often defined as ‘geo-fence’.
+This way many people would receive ads only at the time when they are almost ready to convert, while the advertisers could optimize their budgets.

 Competing with bigger brands